dentarg/auth0-blog/_posts/2017-02-20-java-platform-and-java-community-process-overview.markdown

 ---
 layout: post
 title: "Java Platform and Java Community Process Overview"
-description: "This article provides a brief explanation of the Java platform and the community process that evolves it."
+description: "This article provides a brief explanation of the Java platform and the community process that is responsible for evolving it."
 date: 2017-02-20 12:14
 category: Technical Guide, Java
 author: